Les millions d'Arlequin: Later productions

 In 1933 the ballet master Fyodor Lopukhov staged Les Millions d'Arlequin as Arlekinada for the newly formed Maly Theatre Ballet of Leningrad.
 Lopukhov's version was a redacted version in one-act with costumes and décor designed by the artist Tatiana Bruni.
 The premiere on June 6, 1933, was the company's first performance as the Maly Theatre's official dance troupe.
-Lopukhov's production of Arlekinada was performed by the company until the 1990s, and was filmed on two occasions for Russian television.
-Lopukhov's version would go on to be staged by various companies and schools throughout Russia.
+Lopukhov's production of Arlekinada is still occasionally performed by the company and was filmed on two occasions for Russian television.
+Lopukhov's one-act redaction would go on to be staged by various companies and schools throughout Russia and abroad.

 The New York City Ballet's production by George Balanchine

 In honor of the 65th anniversary of Les Millions d'Arlequin, George Balanchine created his own version of the ballet for the New York City Ballet as Harlequinade.
 This production premiered at the New York State Theater in New York City on 4 February 1965 with Patricia McBride as Columbine, Edward Villella as Harlequin, Suki Schorer as Pierrette and Deni Lamont as Pierrot.
-The New York City Ballet still perform Harlequinade to the present day.
+The New York City Ballet still perform Balanchine's Harlequinade to the present day.

 Alexei Ratmansky's reconstruction

 Marius Petipa's choreography for Les Millions d'Arlequin was recorded in the Stepanov method of choreographic notation not long after its premiere in 1900.
 Today, this notation is part of the Sergeyev Collection at Harvard University.
-In 2018, the choreographer Alexei Ratmansky utilized the notation of Les Millions d'Arlequin to stage a reconstruction of the Imperial Ballet's original production for American Ballet Theatre, with the designer Robert Perdziola creating décor and costumes based on the ballet's original production of 1900.
-Ratmansky's production was staged as Harlequinade and premiered on June 4, 2018, at the Metropolitan Opera House.
-The production was very successful and was later staged for the Australian Ballet in 2022.
+In 2018, the choreographer Alexei Ratmansky utilized the notation of Les Millions d'Arlequin to create a new version of the Imperial Ballet's original production for American Ballet Theatre.
+The designer Robert Perdziola recreated décor and costumes based on the ballet's original production of 1900.
+Ratmansky's production premiered on June 4, 2018, at the Metropolitan Opera House.
+The production was successful and was later staged for the Australian Ballet in 2022.